 Simply input your journey details and you’ll be shown the journey and ticketing options available.
 Grand Central Rail services are noted by the GC logo.

 Once you’re done, simply click ‘Continue’, check your chosen journey details are all in order, and then proceed to payment.
-We look forward to welcoming you aboard when you embark from Bradford.
+We look forward to welcoming you aboard when you embark from Bradford to Wakefield!

 Things to do in Wakefield

-Wakefield is a truly one-of-a-kind Yorkshire city on account of its intriguing mix of cultural attractions, relaxing outdoor attractions, and deep history.
+Wakefield is a truly one-of-a-kind Yorkshire city thanks to on account of its intriguing mix of cultural attractions, relaxing outdoor spaces, and deep history.

 Wakefield was home to the Angles, Vikings, then Normans, who built castles nearby at Sandal and Lawe Hill.
 It was the site of the Battle of Wakefield during the Wars of the Roses in 1460, after which it blossomed on the back of the coal mining industry and the trade of wool and grain.
 You can learn more about the city’s past at the National Coal Mining Museum and Wakefield Museum.